A Student's Curriculum Vitae

 INTERESTS and PASTIMES

 Cinema ~ Give a list of your favourite films, film directors, actors and actresses, and the types or genres of film you like best.
-Discuss how going to the cinema is part of your social life.
+Be ready to discuss what going to the cinema and what films mean to you.

 Favourite Sports / Teams ~ Participation and viewing.
 Give a list, including the sports you play, your most admired athletes: if you attend games or matches, possibly supporting a local or national team.
-Mention if you are a member of a supporters’ club, and if so describe the highs and lows, and the benefits.
+Mention if you are a member of a supporters’ club, be ready to describe the highs and lows, and the benefits, of watching and / or playing.

 Music ~ Do you enjoy music?
 Do you play any instruments?
 Do you play in a band?
 If yes to any of these, talk about the pleasure you get from playing, and if you have passed any music exams, list them here and under ACHIEVEMENTS and QUALIFICATIONS.
 List the music artists you admire, why, their influence on your work, and mention some of their works.
 Have you ever performed in public ~ be it at a School Concert or a 'Battle of the Bands'?
-What was it like?
+Be ready to say what was it like?

 Arts and Drama ~ If you are interested in Arts or Drama, give details of the plays you have seen, your favourite playwrights: plays in which you took part ~ list the play, author and the part you played.
 If you worked on the scenery or behind the scenes, including costumes and acting as prompter, also mention that, and describe what is involved.
 Mention any roles you may have had in advertisements, television and film productions; describe the experience and what you learnt about the process.
 An interest in the visual arts, including painting, sculpture, installations, photography, street art, should be mentioned.
-Name some of your favourite visual artists, and why you admire them ~ what is their appeal?
+Name some of your favourite visual artists, and why you admire them ~ be ready to discuss their appeal to you.

-If you take part in any of these artistic pursuits, mention it, and describe the process and the sense of achievement.
+If you take part in any of these artistic pursuits, mention it, and be ready to describe the process and the sense of achievement.
 Include the name of any Arts, Drama, Photography, etc, club(s) of which you are a member.

 Literature ~ Who are your favourite authors, and why?
 What genres of books do you enjoy most?
 List some your favourite books, saying what you enjoy about them, and what you admire in the writing styles.
 Do you write?
 Have you submitted work to School magazines or any other publications?
 Have you entered work in local or national competitions?
-If you have been published, write about how it felt to see your work in print.
+If you have been published, be ready to talk about how it felt to see your work in print.

 Are you a member of a faith group?
 Do you take part in religious ritual that you are happy to tell other people about?
 For example, in a Church Choir, or work in the Community.
 This may be another matter you choose to keep to yourself.